Charles Louis Auguste Fouquet, Duke of Belle-Isle: Life and career

 During his three years as Secretary of War, Belle-Isle undertook many reforms.
-Most Important was the development of a French military school for officers, seeing as the officer corps was shown to be inadequate during the wars of the past few decades.
+Most important was the development of a French military school for officers, seeing as the officer corps had been shown to be inadequate during the wars of the past few decades.

-This included the suppression of the proprietary colonelcies of nobles who were too young to command; and he instituted an Order of Merit.
+These included the suppression of the proprietary colonelcies of nobles who were too young to command; and he instituted an Order of Merit.

-These reforms of the officer corps were similar to the structure of the Prussian army in that it attempted to place merit and honour above the blind appointments of nobility.
-The successfulness of his reforms is debated, because by this time the Seven Years' War was in progress.
+These reforms of the officer corps were similar to the structure of the Prussian army in that they attempted to place merit and honour above the blind appointments of nobility.
+The success of his reforms is debated, because by this time the Seven Years' War was in progress.
 According to one scholar, Walter L. Dorn, Belle-Isle's efforts came "too late to make a difference" in the war and the continuing decline of French military power.

 Belle-Isle was a close friend of Count Saint-Germain and in 1760 allowed him to travel to The Hague in order to secure a peace treaty, obtain funding for France, and set up a whole separate company to manage France's treasury.
 The French Foreign Minister, Duc de Choiseul, was strongly against this and tried to have Count Saint-Germain arrested.

 Belle-Isle held an interest in literature throughout his life, and was elected a member of the French National Academy in 1740; so he founded the National Academy of Metz in 1760.
 Also, Belle-Isle is regarded today as a builder-ruler.
-As benefactor of the city, he initiated during his dukedom the modernization of the centre of Metz in a context of Enlightenment.
+As benefactor of the city, he initiated during his dukedom the modernisation of the centre of Metz in a context of Enlightenment.
 Belle-Isle awarded royal architect Jacques-François Blondel for the embellishment of the town square and the construction of the city hall, the parliament, and the guardhouse lodging.
-He also decided the edification of the royal Governor and Intendant palaces and the opera house of Metz, describing it as "one of the most beautiful France's opera-theater" at his time.
+He also decided the edification of the royal Governor and Intendant palaces and the opera house of Metz, describing it as "one of the most beautiful of France's opera-theatres" at his time.
 Just before his death, he stated: "The city of Metz is my mistress."
 However, his dukedom over Metz would end with his death because his only son, the Comte de Gisors, had been killed on 23 June 1758 in the Battle of Krefeld.
-A commemorative plate honors him today on the forecourt of the opera house of Metz.
+A commemorative plate honours him today on the forecourt of the opera house of Metz.